 - advocating for strong 100% smoke-free multi-unit housing policies in Alameda County

 A comprehensive 100% smoke-free multi-unit housing (SFMUH) ordinance includes all residential buildings with 2 or more units, whether rented or owned, and covers all units, patios, balconies, and indoor and outdoor common areas.
 Examples of such residential buildings include apartments, condominiums, townhomes, and duplexes.
-In Alameda County, the cities of Alameda, Albany, and Emeryville have comprehensive policies.
+In Alameda County, the cities of Alameda, Albany, Emeryville, and the Unincorporated Areas have comprehensive policies.

 Make Your Voice Heard